pcm32/cm2017/tutorial.md

 ## Closing remarks

-Duration: few minutes
+Duration: 5 minutes

 - Invite to interact during the course and beyond:
   - To show us how does your analysis pipeline looks like, and look into whether we have all the elements for it in PhenoMeNal, or whether we would need some additions.
-  - If you have an interest in using containers for your research, or any other technology mentioned.
+  - If you have an interest in using containers for your research, or any other technology mentioned, specially PhenoMeNal as a whole.
+- Main takeaway messages from PhenoMeNal.
+- Acknowledgements slides.